farrrhannn14/student-exam-score-prediction-with-linear-regression/README.md

 ## Project Overview
 * **Problems:** Is study time the only thing that affects exam scores, or are there other factors, such as sleep hours and their score history?
-* **Tujuan:** Building a prediction model to help students estimate their score based on their academic habits.
+* **Objective:** Building a prediction model to help students estimate their score based on their academic habits
-* **Dataset:** Dummy data containing student identities, study hours, sleep hours, attendance rates, and score history.
+* **Dataset:** Dummy data containing student identities, study hours, sleep hours, attendance rates, and score history

 ## Tech Stack
 * **Language:** `Python`